 Hideaway Bar & Grill in Castle Rock Hit by Two Fires in Two Days — How to Help the Staff

-Hideaway Bar & Grill — the family-owned bar and grill at 600 Jerry Street in Castle Rock — has been hit by two fires in roughly 28 hours.
+Hideaway Bar & Grill — the family-owned bar and grill at 600 Jerry Street in Castle Rock — was hit by two fires in roughly 28 hours.
 The first started overnight Monday into Tuesday (May 11–12).
 The second started early Wednesday morning (May 13).
 No one was hurt in either fire.
-Castle Rock Fire Chief Norris Croom said Wednesday's fire was not a rekindle of Tuesday's, and Castle Rock Police say a person of interest is in custody on other charges while the investigation continues.
+Castle Rock Fire Chief Norris Croom said Wednesday's fire was not a rekindle of Tuesday's.
+On Friday, May 15, Castle Rock Police announced formal charges of arson, trespassing, tampering, and theft against Caleb Bishop, 46, who had been identified by CRPD as a person of interest two days earlier.
+Bishop remains in custody at the Douglas County Sheriff's Office Detention Facility, and CRPD says the investigation remains ongoing.
+Bishop has not entered a plea and is presumed innocent unless and until convicted in court.

-The Stroh family's GoFundMe for the 21-person staff is still the fastest way to help: donate to the staff fundraiser or share the link.
+The Stroh family's GoFundMe for the 21-person staff has passed $28,070 of a raised $35,000 goal, with 255 donors as of June 1: donate to the staff fundraiser or share the link.

 Timeline of Both Fires